opensim-org/SCONE/paper/paper.md

   * Biomechanics / neuromechanics researchers studying neuromuscular control.
   * Robotics researchers interested in optimized control strategies, or the interaction between humans and assistive devices.

-Please visit https://scone.software for more information on SCONE, including tutorials, examples, documentation, community guidelines and contributions.

 ![The SCONE user interface](scone_window.png)

+ With SCONE, users can:

+  * Design elaborate control strategies, by means of an easy-to-use custom configuration script (examples included).
+  * Optimize any set of model or control parameters, according to a user-defined objective.
+By default, SCONE supports different flavors of Covariance Matrix Adaptation [@Hansen2006] for optimization.
+  * Use existing OpenSim [@Seth2018] models for predictive simulations.
+  * Add support for any dynamics simulation software package, by implementing a thin API layer in C++.
+  * Simultaneously develop, optimize, and analyze simulations through an integrated graphical user interface (GUI).

+Please visit https://scone.software for more information on SCONE, including tutorials, examples, documentation and contribution guidelines.

 # Acknowledgements
 The development of SCONE has been made possible through the following financial contributions: